9/11 truth movement: 9/11 Commission's Commission Report

-NIST Report reaction
+FEMA and NIST report reactions

+Following the initial government investigation, the Federal Emergency Management Agency issued FEMA 403 in May 2002, titled World Trade Center Building Performance Study: Data Collection, Preliminary Observations, and Recommendations.
+The National Institute of Standards and Technology (NIST) subsequently issued final reports on building collapse in 2005 and 2008.

-Following the initial government investigation, the Federal Emergency Management Agency (FEMA) Report (May 2002) NIST Report, numerous responses were written by members of the 9/11 truth movement.
-Many of these responses claimed that it ignored key evidence suggesting an explosive demolition, "distorted reality" by using deceptive language and diagrams, and attacked straw man arguments, such as the 2005 article by Jim Hoffman entitled Building a better mirage: NIST's 3-year $20,000,000 Cover Up of the Crime of the Century.
+Numerous responses to these reports were written by members of the 9/11 truth movement.
+Many of these responses claimed that it ignored key evidence suggesting an explosive demolition, "distorted reality" by using deceptive language and diagrams, and depicted the report(s) as consisting of straw man arguments, such as the 2005 article by Jim Hoffman entitled Building a better mirage: NIST's 3-year $20,000,000 Cover Up of the Crime of the Century.

 In late 2005, Steven E. Jones, then a professor at Brigham Young University, announced a paper criticizing the NIST Report and describing his hypothesis that the WTC towers had been intentionally demolished by explosives.
 This paper garnered some mainstream media attention, including an appearance by Jones on MSNBC.
 This was the first such programming on a major cable news station.
 Jones was criticized by his university for making his claims public before vetting them through the approved peer review process.
 He was placed on paid leave and has since retired.

 Accordingly, in April 2007, some 9/11 victims' family members and some members of the new Scholars for 9/11 Truth and Justice submitted an additional request for correction to NIST, containing their own views on the defects in the report.
 NIST responded to this request in September 2007 supporting their original conclusions; the originators of the request wrote back to them in October 2007, asking them to reconsider their response.